PaulR2023/cse15l-lab-reports/lab5.md

 # Part 2 – Reflection
 In a couple of sentences, describe something you learned from your lab experience in the second half of this quarter that you didn’t know before.
 It could be a technical topic we addressed specifically, something cool you found out on your own building on labs, something you learned from a tutor or classmate, and so on.
 It doesn’t have to be specifically related to a lab writeup, we just want to hear about cool things you learned!

+# My response
 Something I learned that I never knew before is logging into a server and being able to make changes with VIM in just the terminal.
-This is nice and cool to see that we can just really make an edit in the terminal with the server when we don't have access to a editor like Visual Stuido Code.
+This is nice and cool to see that we can just really make an edit in the terminal with the server when we don't have access to an editor like Visual Studio Code.
 This is useful for making edits within the server.
 The autograder is interesting in that we can see what the TA/graders use to be able to check our work and give feedback if there is something wrong while it's compiling and running.